lrdodge/thecolincollective.github.io.2016/_activities/who-what-where-in-three-lines.md

 ---
-title:  "Who?, What?, and Where? in Three Lines"
+title:  "Who, What, and Where in Three Lines"
 type: Exercise
 foci:
   - Content